RashedVv1/LATCHING-POWER-SWITCH/README.md

-#PROJECT NAME Auto-Latching Power Switch Using Arduino
+#PROJECT NAME: Auto-Latching Power Switch Using Arduino

 📋 Description
 This project demonstrates how to build a latching power switch circuit using an Arduino.
 The circuit allows you to toggle a power load (like an LED or relay) ON with a single button press and automatically turn it OFF after a preset time interval or condition (e.g., 10 seconds timeout).